 - Negative addiction involves exercise that overrides everything.

-The term addiction perfectly fits for a person who engaged in excessive exercise.
+The term addiction perfectly fits a person who engaged in excessive exercise.
 This is because the term addiction is characterized by a repeated failure to control the behavior despite its consequences.
-It signifies a behavior which provides relief from internal discomfort such as anxiety.
+It signifies a behavior that provides relief from internal discomfort such as anxiety.

 What are the warning signs of exercise addiction?

 Some of the warning signs that may indicate the presence of exercise addiction include:

 - Regular exercising for more than two hours